umair-shafiq003/Moodify/README.md

-Here’s the README file written in Markdown format:

-markdown
 # Music Recommender Web App

 This is a Music Recommender Web App that uses Spotify's API to recommend music based on user preferences.
 Follow the steps below to set up and run the application on your local system.